The China–Pakistan Axis

-The China–Pakistan Axis: Asia's New Geopolitics is a 2015 book by the British author Andrew Small that explores the cultural and political relationship between China and Pakistan, with China being described as Pakistan's 'great economic hope' and trusted military partner.
-The book describes the central role played by the China-Pakistan axis in Asian geopolitics, influencing India, post-American Afghanistan, the threat of nuclear terrorism, and the continent's new network of mines, ports and pipelines.
+The China–Pakistan Axis: Asia's New Geopolitics is a book written in 2015 by the British author Andrew Small that explores the cultural and political relationship between China and Pakistan, with China being described as Pakistan's greatest economic hope and trusted military partner.
+The book describes the central role played by the China-Pakistan axis in Asian geopolitics, influencing India and Afghanistan following the United States invasion, the threat of nuclear terrorism and the continent's new network of mines, ports and pipelines.

 It has been the subject of several articles and columns, including in The Economist, the New York Times, and the Financial Times.
 The book is published by Hurst Publishers in the United Kingdom and Oxford University Press in the United States.

 About the author

 Andrew Small is a transatlantic fellow with the Asia program at the German Marshall Fund of the United States, which he has helped lead since 2006.
-His research focuses on U.S.-China relations, EU-China relations, Chinese policy in South and South-West Asia, and China's role in "problematic" and fragile states.
+His research focuses on US-China relations, EU-China relations, Chinese policy in South and South-West Asia, and China's role in "problematic" and fragile states.
 He was based in GMF's Brussels office for five years, where he established the Asia program and the Stockholm China Forum, GMF's biannual China policy conference.
 He previously worked as the director of the Foreign Policy Centre's Beijing office; as a visiting fellow at the Chinese Academy of Social Sciences, and was an ESU scholar in the office of Senator Edward M. Kennedy.
 He has testified before the U.S.-China Economic and Security Review Commission and both the Foreign Affairs Committee and the Development Committee of the European Parliament, and his articles and papers have been published in Foreign Affairs, the New York Times, Foreign Policy, and the Washington Quarterly, as well as many other journals, magazines, and newspapers.
 The China–Pakistan Axis: Asia's New Geopolitics is his first book.
 Andrew Small was educated at Balliol College, University of Oxford.

 Introduction to the book

-This book sets out with the recent history of Sino-Pakistani ties and their ramifications for the West, for India, for Afghanistan, and for Asia as a whole.
-It tells the stories behind some of its most sensitive aspects, including Beijing's support for Pakistan's nuclear program, China's dealings with the Taliban, and the Chinese military's planning for crises in Pakistan.
-It also describes a relationship increasingly shaped by Pakistan's internal strife, and the dilemmas China faces between the need for regional stability and the imperative for strategic competition with India and the USA.
+This book sets out the recent history of Sino-Pakistani ties and their ramifications for Western states, as well as India, Afghanistan, and Asia as a whole.
+It tells the stories behind some of the most sensitive aspects of Chinese-Pakistani relations, including Beijing's support for Pakistan's nuclear program, China's dealings with the Taliban, and the Chinese military's planning for crises in Pakistan.
+The book also describes a relationship increasingly shaped by Pakistan's internal strife and the dilemmas China faces between the need for regional stability and the imperative for strategic competition with India and the USA.